William-D-Jones/cap3-win-wrapper/README.md

 2. A copy of the CAP3 binary, for the 32-bit version of Cygwin: https://faculty.sites.iastate.edu/xqhuang/cap3-assembly-program.

+3. Python 3.9.18 (other versions may work as well)

+4. Biopython 1.81 (other versions may work as well)

 ## How to Assemble Plasmid Sequences:

 1. Prepare the .ab1 files using an appropriate directory organization.
 The